BZ-kozai-T/Single-Particle-tracking-on-AFM-kymograph/README.md

 It should be noted that the kymograph needs to be prepared as a single image beforehand, and that the y- and x-axis of the kymograph are scan direction and time (left to right), repsectively.
 This tracking algorithm was used to analyze the plug positions within nuclear pore complexes (NPCs) or Nsp1FG-functionalized DNA origami scaffolds measured by HS-AFM line scanning.

-The script has been tested on Python v3.9.5, Windows.
+The script has been tested on Python v3.9, Windows 11 v23H2 OS Build 22631.3007.

 To run the script: